-3.7 The community will be involved throughout the different stages of production for each document prior to adoption, which can be summarised as follows:
+3.8.
+The community will be involved throughout the different stages of production for each document prior to adoption, which can be summarised as follows:

-3.8 The regulations require the Council to publicise consultations on the website and to provide documents for inspection at the Council's offices and local libraries, as well as sending emails and/or letters to statutory, general and other consultees.
-However, the Council recognises the value of including more of the community in the development process - not least that the documents will more closely reflect local needs and priorities.
-Therefore there is a commitment to go further than these minimum requirements to ensure community involvement can be more effective for Sevenoaks.
+- 3.9.
+The regulations require the Council to publicise consultations on the website and to provide documents for inspection at the Council's offices and local libraries, as well as sending emails and/or letters to statutory, general and other consultees. - 3.10.
+The Council recognises the value of including more of the community in the development process not least, that the documents will more closely reflect local needs and priorities.
+Therefore, there is a commitment by the Council to go "above"